 (John Keats, “Ode on a Grecian Urn”)

 Where is sound happening in Keats’ lines?
 On the page?
 In our ears? “through the air”? in our mind’s ears?
 Is there a difference between the way it “happens” in our ears, when read out loud, and in the mind’s ear, during silent reading?
 And what of the sounds that are seen but not heard?
 Like the playful eye-rhyme suggested by “unheard” and “endear’d:” both words contain the word “ear,” but we only hear it sounded in “endear’d.”
 And what of the poem’s other silences?
 The gaps and pauses?
 The moments of no sound and “no tone”? the quiet?
 The silence at the end of a line after “unheard,” the white space, the line break? or, somewhere else, as a boy “hangs/ waiting for the owls to answer”?
 What of these silences?
 Are they heard or “unheard”?
 What of the many silences contained in and articulated by Lyric?
 The silence of the urn, this “silent form”?
 Are they ‘happening’ in the same way as sound ‘happens’?
-And what of those eye rhymes we see and don’t hear, between “heard” and “endear’d”?
-Both contain the word “ear,” but it is not sounded in “heard,” seen not heard, silent.
 And what is soft sound?
-In these lines, soft suggests a quality of sound - timbre and volume.
+In these lines, soft, in the phrase “soft pipes”, suggests a quality of sound - timbre and volume.
 But do we experience different qualities of sound, and degrees of softness and loudness, when we read these lines silently?
 How does quietness “happen” in a poem?

 The word “volume” acquired an acoustic register in the late eighteenth-century, according to OED, a musical sense first recorded in Busby’s Complete dictionary of music (1786) referring to the tone and power of a human voice: “Volume, a word applied to the compass of a voice from grave to acute: also to its tone, or power: as when we say, ‘such a performer possesses an extensive or rich volume of voice’.”
 (OED, 9a).
 The first recorded usage of the word volume as “Quantity, strength or power, combined mass, of sound” (OED, 9b) occurs a little later, in 1822, and is attributed to Lord Byron in Werner, (v. i.
 134 I heard…, Distinct and keener far upon my ear Than the late cannon's volume, this word—‘Werner!’).
 This new sense of the word registers a larger cultural and scientific curiosity about the nature and experience of sound in the period, a curiosity which also finds shape in poetry of the period.